aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/datalabels/resize-chart-s-data-label-shape-to-fit-text/_index.md

 ## **How to Resize Chart's Data Label Shape To Fit Text in Microsoft Excel**

 This option can be accessed on the Excel interface by selecting any of the data labels on the chart.
-Right-click and select the **Format DataLabels** menu.
-On **Size & Properties** tab, expand **Alignment** to reveal the related properties including the **Resize shape to fix text** option.
+Right‑click and select the **Format DataLabels** menu.
+On the **Size & Properties** tab, expand **Alignment** to reveal the related properties, including the **Resize shape to fit text** option.

 ## **How to Resize Chart's Data Label Shape To Fit Text Using Aspose.Cells for JavaScript via C++**

-In order to mimic Excel's feature of resizing data label shapes to fit the text, the Aspose.Cells APIs have exposed the Boolean type [**DataLabels.isResizeShapeToFitText()**](https://reference.aspose.com/cells/javascript-cpp/charttextframe/#isResizeShapeToFitText--) property.
-The following piece of code shows the simple usage scenario of [**DataLabels.isResizeShapeToFitText()**](https://reference.aspose.com/cells/javascript-cpp/charttextframe/#isResizeShapeToFitText--) property.
+In order to mimic Excel's feature of resizing data label shapes to fit the text, the Aspose.Cells APIs expose the Boolean property **DataLabels.isResizeShapeToFitText**.
+The following piece of code shows a simple usage scenario of this property.

 ```html
 <!DOCTYPE html>